webability-go/alexa/README.md

 Alexa: "Alexa Skill Default Handler For CancelIntent.
 Goodbye"
 ```

-Refer to the full manual to implement your intents, use the SDK, framework and much more.
+Refer to the full manual below to implement your intents, use the SDK, framework and much more.

 TO DO: